upc-postgrads/BrainScan/README.md

 # BrainScan

 This project is the result of the final assignment from the UPC Postgraduate course in _Artificial Intelligence with Deep Learning_.
-It consists on implementing the U-net model for medical image segmentation, precisly for brain tumor segmentation.
+It consists on implementing the U-net model for medical image segmentation, precisely for brain tumor segmentation.

 ## Getting Started